beet-software/dorm/README.md

 ## Usage

 dORM works based on code generation.
-Take a look at the `dorm_annotations` and `dorm_generator` packages to learn how to annotate your code, discover what annotations are available to you and run the generator to create your *.dorm.dart* and *.g.dart* files.
+Take a look at the `dorm_annotations` and `dorm_generator` packages (in this order) to learn how to annotate your code, discover what annotations are available to you and run the generator to create your *.dorm.dart* and *.g.dart* files.

 This is a flowchart for code generation exposed by this package: